 - Pass the loop of the strap around the rope to which you want to attach it to.

 - Holding the other end of the strap, thread it through its loop.

 - Tighten by pulling the end of the strap.

-The prusik.
-This knot allows clamping of a cord to a thicker rope when force is applied.
-The prusik is a very handy hitch knot, especially during emergency situations.
-Its main function is to attach a smaller piece of cord onto the main rope as a back up to your rappel device.
+This knot allows the clamping of a cord to a thicker rope when force is applied.
+The prusik is a very handy hitch knot, especially during emergencies.
+Its main function is to attach a smaller piece of cord onto the main rope as a backup to your rappel device.